 What was the scam?

-Caldwell and Smith persuaded targets in 2013 and 2014 to invest in bonds given by the ex-Republic of China, knowing the bonds held no value but still sold them.
+In 2013 and 2014, Caldwell and Smith persuaded their victims to invest in bonds given by the ex-Republic of China, knowing the bonds held no value but still sold them.

 They used the money they got to support their extravagant lifestyles.